Neurofibromatosis is a neurocutaneous syndrome (a syndrome with neurologic and cutaneous manifestations).

 Café-au-lait lesions are medium-brown (café-au-lait), freckle-like macules, distributed most commonly over the trunk, pelvis, and flexor creases of elbows and knees.
-Although children who do not have neurofibromatosis may have 2 or 3 café-au-lait lesions, children who have NF1 have ≥ 6 such macules and often many more.
-These macules are > 5 mm in affected prepubertal children and > 15 mm in postpubertal patients (see table Diagnosing Neurofibromatosis Diagnosing Neurofibromatosis ).
+Although children who do not have neurofibromatosis may have 2 or 3 café-au-lait spots, children who have NF1 have ≥ 6 such macules and often many more.
+These macules are > 5 mm in affected prepubertal children and > 15 mm in postpubertal patients (see table ).

 Cutaneous neurofibromas, which arise along small peripheral nerves, are common.
-During late childhood, these flesh-colored cutaneous tumors of various sizes and shapes appear, ranging in number from several to thousands.
-They are usually asymptomatic.
+During late childhood, these cutaneous tumors of various sizes and shapes appear, ranging in number from several to thousands.
+They may appear skin-colored or have a pink or tan discoloration and are usually asymptomatic.

 Plexiform neurofibromas can develop and have a tendency to grow to large sizes, causing irregularly thickened, distorted structures, sometimes with grotesque deformities that can impinge on nerves and other structures.
 Plexiform neurofibromas can also involve cranial nerves, typically the 5th, 9th, and 10th.